Ensembl/ensembl-cdm-docs/README.md

 # Ensembl Core Data Model (CDM)

 ## Introduction
-The Ensembl Core Data Model (CDM) describes how the central concepts of Ensembl (Features, genomic locations, external references, metadata etc.) are presented through APIs and services to internal (e.g the new Ensembl website) and external clients (e.g those who interact with Ensembl APIs).
-The model will aid Ensembl in future development efforts, being compatible with known strategic directions, including Pangenomes.
+The Ensembl Core Data Model (CDM) describes how the central concepts of Ensembl (Features (such as genes and transcripts), genomic locations, external references, metadata etc.) are presented through APIs and services to internal (e.g the new Ensembl website) and external clients (e.g those who interact with Ensembl APIs).
+The model will aid Ensembl in future development efforts, being compatible with known strategic directions, including pan-genomes.

 ## Key concepts